TheLuckyCoder/MaterialChooser/README.md

 ```

 Set the start directory of the picker.
-Default: Root Path
+Default: The value of the root path
 ```java
 FileChooser setStartPath(String startPath);
 ```
 Filter files by extension.
-Ignore all files taht don't have this extension.
+Ignore all files that don't have this extension.
 ```java
 FileChooser setStartPath(String startPath);
 ```